International Justice Mission

 International Justice Mission is an international non-governmental organization focused on human rights and law enforcement.
 It was founded in 1997 by lawyer Gary Haugen in Washington, D.C.
 All IJM employees are required to be practicing Christians, and 94% are nationals of the countries they work in.

-IJM works to combat sex trafficking, child sexual exploitation, cybersex trafficking, forced labor, slavery, property grabbing, and police abuse of power, and addresses citizenship rights of minorities.
+IJM works to combat sex trafficking, child sexual exploitation, cybersex trafficking, forced labor, forced scamming, slavery, property grabbing, and police abuse of power, and addresses citizenship rights of minorities.
 Some have criticized IJM’s law-enforcement based approach to combating sex trafficking, alleging that police and legal actions such as brothel raids and prosecutions have included voluntary sex workers.
 Others have alleged that its target-driven prosecution requirements intended for traffickers have led to misidentified targets in their rescue operations.

 History

 Founding

 The International Justice Mission was founded in 1997 as a faith-based non-profit by American lawyer Gary Haugen of the United States.
 In its first case, the organization aided the arrest of a rape suspect in Manila, Philippines.
 In 1998, IJM claimed to have helped rescue more than 700 people.
 In addition to helping clients with legal representation, Haugen decided his organization could have more influence by partnering with governments of developing countries to help improve their legal systems.

 As of November 2022, IJM has two country programs (out of 30 total) that focus on sex trafficking: Kenya-Mombasa, Romania, and the Dominican Republic.